minhnhatvt/glamor-net/README.md

 # Evaluation
 Our trained model is available at ```weights/glamor-net/Model```.
+- Firstly, please download the dataset and extract it into "data/" directory.
+- Then specified the path to the data (images and crop)
+- Run this command to evaluate the model.
+We are using the classification accuracy as our evaluation metric.
 ```
-#Evaluate our model in the test set
+# Evaluate our model in the test set
 python run.py -m eval --dataset_type=test --trained_weights=weights/glamor-net/Model
 ```
-Run this command to

 # Training
 Firstly please extract the faces from train set (val set is optional)